 How to Tackle IoT Challenges in Healthcare Effectively

-IoT in healthcare faces challenges like security risks, data overload, and integration issues.
-Overcoming these challenges requires 5G connectivity, edge computing, AI-driven diagnostics, blockchain security, and personalized medicine for seamless operations and better patient outcomes.
+IoT technology in healthcare faces challenges like security risks, data overload, and integration issues.
+Overcoming these challenges requires 5G connectivity, AI-driven diagnostics, and personalized medicine for seamless operations and better patient outcomes.

 1. Encrypted Data Security